3 simple steps to grill Grass-fed Ribeye Steaks

 Join here to be sure you get early access for next year's event.

-Here's our freshly cut 100% Grass-fed Ribeye Steaks at the butcher shop last Wednesday...
-After a 12 day dry age and expert trimming they look ready for the grill!
+Above: freshly cut 100% Grass-fed Ribeye Steaks at our very own Citric Acid-Free butcher shop.
+After a 10 day dry-age and expert trimming they look almost ready for the grill!

 Choose your favorite steak to get started.
 It doesn't have to be specifically Ribeye.
-This is how I grill New York Strip, Porterhouse, T-bone, Sirloin or Chuck Eye with only slight variations for each.
+This is how I grill Filet Mignon, New York Strip, Picanha, Ranch, Sirloin etc. with only slight adjustments for each.

-If I've planned far enough ahead, the steak is already fully thawed in the refrigerator.
+If I've planned ahead, the steak is already fully thawed in the refrigerator.
 Now it's grill day and time for three simple steps.

 1. Salt & Pepper the steak

-At least an hour before firing up the grill, rub all sides of your steak generously with Celtic Sea Salt & Black Pepper.
-I don't measure, but I'd guess it's about 1 teaspoon salt and 1/2 teaspoon pepper for every pound of steak I'm seasoning.
-Adjust amounts as you wish.
+At least an hour before grilling, rub all sides generously with sea salt and black pepper.
+I don't measure, but it's roughly 1 teaspoon salt and 1/2 teaspoon pepper for every pound of steak.

 With my grill burning hot, I sear each side for 2-3 minutes to develop that amazing, caramelized crust.

-Then I move it to a cooler spot on the grill and drop a pat of butter on top for added flavor and moisture.
-After 2 minutes, I flip the steak one last time, add more butter, and wait a few minutes till done.
+Then move the steak to a cooler spot on the grill and drop a pat of butter on top for extra flavor and moisture.

-I normally take steaks off at about 135° for a medium rare finish.
+I use a meat thermometer to gauge the exact finish time accurately and take steaks off at about 130° for a medium rare finish.

 3. Let steak rest before slicing